Statistics and analytics in Shoporama

 Get started

-Statistics are most valuable when they are not a one-time check but a regular part of your routine.
-Use the dashboard for the daily pulse, the revenue graph to spot trends over time, and the ABC analysis and profit summary for strategic decisions.
+Statistics are most valuable when they're not a one-time check but a regular part of your routine.
+Use the dashboard for the daily pulse, the revenue graph to spot trends over time, and the ABC analysis and profit chart for strategic decisions.

 Together, Shoporama's statistical tools give you the foundation you need to run your online store more consciously and profitably.
 You don't need to be a data analyst to get started - open Statistics in the menu and start with what's most relevant to you right now.